-Sweeteners: New Low-Calorie Options
+Sweeteners: Low-Calorie Options

-SweetLeaf® Sweetener™ and Truvia™
+SweetLeaf® and Truvia®

 Substitution is reported as excellent in most recipes.
 Whey Low is used in equal amounts to the sugar called for in a recipe.
 However, it is recommended that when using Whey Low granular, that you reduce the oven temperature by 10° F and that you use the shortest cooking/baking time called for.
 Whey Low Type D also requires a decreased baking temperature, but will require a longer baking time in some cases.
-You also can use Whey Low granular as a tabletop sweetener and for mixing cold drinks.
+You also can use Whey Low granular as a tabletop sweetener and for mixing in cold drinks.

-The product Web site states that the unabsorbed sugars and the starch of Whey Low stimulates the growth of healthful gut bacteria, and that the unabsorbed lactose and other carbohydrates may enhance calcium absorption.
+The product Web site states that the unabsorbed sugars and the starch of Whey Low stimulate the growth of healthful gut bacteria, and that the unabsorbed lactose and other carbohydrates may enhance calcium absorption.
 The makers of Whey Low state that, “No side effects have been observed in the clinical tests performed to date, and no observations of side effects of any kind were reported by participants in the Consumer Survey.”

 Used in human food since the 1960s, xylitol today is approved for use in 35 countries.
-Some testers have reported that you can substitute xylitol for half of the sugar in some recipes for baked goods.
+Some testers have reported that you can substitute xylitol for one-half of the sugar in some recipes for baked goods.
 Xylitol often is used in sugar-free gum, because it prevents bacteria from growing and sticking to teeth, reduces plaque formation, and increases salivary flow.
 It also is used in gumdrops, hard candies, chewable vitamins, pharmaceuticals, and oral health products.
 Xylitol has a minty, cool taste that is not appropriate for all food products.

 Agave is produced from desert plants and known as “maguey” in Mexico.
 Agave is the same plant that is used to make tequila and mescal.
 Agave nectar is a liquid sweetener that actually contains more calories than sugar, 20 calories/1 tsp compared to 15 calories/1 tsp for sugar, but it is so sweet that much less is needed to reach the same sweetness as sugar.
-Approximately ¼ cup (C) provides the sweetness as 1 C of sugar.
+Approximately ¼ cup (C) provides the sweetness of 1 C of sugar.

 Agave nectar is excellent for making beverages.
 You also can use it as a substitute for cane syrup, maple syrup, inverted sugar, or molasses in any recipe.
 Agave nectar comes in many varieties, from light to dark, and is used in both sweet and savory dishes.
 Agave nectar is considered safe for normal consumption, but some experts state that pregnant women should use it with caution, because some species contain steroids that could lead to miscarriage.